json-api/json-api/format/index.md

 ### Compound Documents <a href="#document-structure-compound-documents" id="document-structure-compound-documents" class="headerlink"></a>

 To reduce the number of HTTP requests, responses **MAY** allow for the inclusion of linked resources along with the requested primary resources.
-Such response documents are called "compound documents".
+Such responses are called "compound documents".

 In a compound document, linked resources **MUST** be included as an array of resource objects in a top level `"linked"` member.